Chdata/LC-DataCompany/Thunderstore/README.md

 # Compatibility:
 It is *unpredictable* whether or not this mod is compatible with other mods.
 In general, this one should not cause much issue with anything else.

+If another mod patches `DropAllHeldItems()` directly, it may conflict with this mod's Prefix Patch of that function.

 I have tested it with the following mods and everything was **a-okay**:

 -`BetterTelporter` by `SirTyler`